awsdocs/aws-control-tower-guide/doc_source/ecs-rules.md

 **Explanation**

-It is a best practice to run containers as a non\-root user\.
-By default, containers run as the root user, unless the `User` directive is included in your Dockerfile\.
-The default Linux capabilities that are assigned by Docker restrict the actions that can be run as the root user, but only marginally\.
-For example, a container running as the root user does not have access to devices\.
+It is a best practice to run containers as a non\-root user user\.
+By default, containers run as the root user user, unless the `User` directive is included in your Dockerfile\.
+The default Linux capabilities that are assigned by Docker restrict the actions that can be run as the root user user, but only marginally\.
+For example, a container running as the root user user does not have access to devices\.

 **Usage considerations**
 This control applies only to Amazon ECS task definitions that are configured with container definitions\.

 ### Remediation for rule failure<a name="ct-ecs-pr-3-remediation"></a>

-Set the `User` property to a non\-root user\.
+Set the `User` property to a non\-root user user\.

 The examples that follow show how to implement this remediation\.

 #### Amazon ECS Task Definition \- Example<a name="ct-ecs-pr-3-remediation-1"></a>

-Amazon ECS task definition configured with a container definition and a non\-root user\.
+Amazon ECS task definition configured with a container definition and a non\-root user user\.
 The example is shown in JSON and in YAML\.

 **JSON example**